 For some sampling goals, VSP allows the user to input the results of a sampling effort and obtain certain basic analyses of the data, including summary statistics, plots of the data, and results of statistical tests performed on the data.
 VSP provides a statement of the conclusion(s) that can be drawn based on results of the statistical tests.
 Only selected tests appropriate for the design in question are displayed.
-The tests included in VSP are standard statistical tests and are included in VSP for the convenience for the user so a separate software package for analyzing results in not needed.
-The tests and calculations used in VSP have been verified.
-This verification, along with an extensive discussion of the methods used in VSP, can be found in PNNL reports: Technical Documentation and Verification for the Buildings Module in the Visual Sample Plan (VSP) Software, PNNL -15202, June, 2005, and Version 2.0 Visual Sample Plan (VSP): Models and Code Verification, PNNL-13991, August 2002.
-If the user wants to perform more complex tests and analyses, a commercial statistical software package, or freeware such as EPA's ProUCL (ProUCL Version 3.0 User Guide April 2004, available for download from http://www.epa.gov/nerlesd1/tsc/tsc.htm) should be consulted.
+The tests included in VSP are standard statistical tests and are included in VSP for the convenience for the user so a separate software package for analyzing results is not needed.

-Figure 5.24 shows a Dialog Box that appears when the user selects the Data Analysis tab for Compare Average to Fixed Threshold > Assume data will be normally distributed > Ordinary Sampling.
+Figure 5.24 shows a Dialog Box that appears when the user selects the Data Analysis tab for Compare Average to Fixed Threshold for normally distributed data.

-In Figure 5.24, we see five options: Data Entry, Summary Statistics, Tests, Plots, and Analytes.
+In Figure 5.24, we see five options: Data Entry, Summary Statistics, Tests, and Plots.
 Data Entry is a user input screen for inputting data values.
 Summary Statistics displays VSP calculations, shown in red, of selected summary statistics of the data input in Data Entry.
 The Tests tab displays the results of computations done within VSP to execute various tests and make various calculations.
 The tests are of two types: